World

 this drought because they had cut down most of the trees in

 their area.
-They were so desperate to feed themselves, that
+They were so desperate to feed themselves that they

-they cut down the remainder of the trees and sold them to the
+cut down the remainder of the trees and sold them to the pulp

-Pulp Mills, to buy food.
-Meanwhile, in the West, we had millions
+mills to buy food.
+Meanwhile, in the West we had millions of

-of tonnes of surplus food just sitting in Silos and in factories.
+tonnes of surplus food just sitting in silos and in factories.

-to cut down the trees, then we will all be finished because
+to cut down the trees then we will all be finished because the

-who live in this world, are impoverished.
-There is nothing,
+who live in this world are impoverished.
+There is nothing more

-more certain in the future of humanity, than that these people
+certain about the future of humanity than that these people

 will continue to try to improve their situation.
 They will do